Cameron (Terminator)

-Cameron, also known as a T-900 TOK715 Terminator, is a fictional character on the Fox television series Terminator: The Sarah Connor Chronicles which is a spin-off of the Terminator film franchise.
-Cameron first appeared in the series' pilot episode as an unknown model of Terminator—a fictional type of android envisioned as a soldier and assassin.
-Cameron is portrayed by actress Summer Glau who, in 2008, won a Saturn Award for Best Supporting Actress on Television for her performance.
+Cameron is a fictional character on the Fox television series Terminator: The Sarah Connor Chronicles, which is a spin-off of the Terminator film franchise.
+Cameron is an unknown model of Terminator—a fictional type of android envisioned as a soldier and assassin, with living tissue over a metal endoskeleton.
+Cameron first appeared in the series' pilot episode.
+She is portrayed by actress Summer Glau who, in 2008, won a Saturn Award for Best Supporting Actress on Television for her performance.

+Cameron is from the apocalyptic future described throughout the Terminator franchise, in which a self-aware computer program, Skynet, launches a nuclear destruction and wages war against a rebellion led by John Connor.
+Cameron's exterior appearance is based on Allison Young, a human Resistance fighter close to John, allowing her to replace Allison in an attempt to infiltrate John's camp.
+Cameron is the most realistic cyborg yet encountered, with detailed programming of social behavior.

+In the pilot, Cameron is sent back in time to 1999 by John to protect his younger self and his mother Sarah, and if possible to prevent the creation of Skynet.
+Cameron's role as John's guardian mimics that of Arnold Schwarzenegger's character in the second and third films.

 Although initially referred to as Cameron Phillips, that surname was used only in the pilot episode.
-Since then, she generally poses as John Connor's sister and, accordingly, uses whatever surname is being used by the Connors at the time.
-In the first season, that name is Baum, an in-episode homage to L. Frank Baum, whose novel The Wonderful Wizard of Oz Sarah used to read to John when he was a young boy.
+Since then, she generally poses as John's sister and, accordingly, uses whatever surname is being used by the Connors at the time.
+For much of the series, that name is Baum, an homage to author L. Frank Baum; Sarah used to read Baum's novel The Wonderful Wizard of Oz to John when he was a young boy.
+In the series finale, Cameron is given the new alias Emily Gage.

-Cameron is a "Terminator Class TOK715" (the first instance of the word "Class" as terminators are usually categorized by "Series" or "Model"), model T889-F, a cyborg from the apocalyptic future described in the timeline of the Terminator universe, in which a self-aware computer program, Skynet, launches a nuclear destruction and wages war against a rebellion led by John Connor.
-Cameron's living tissue model template was based on Allison Young, a human Resistance fighter close to John Connor, allowing her to replace Allison in an attempt to infiltrate John's camp.
-Cameron is the most realistic cyborg yet encountered, with detailed programming of social behavior.
-Similar to the T-X, Cameron has the blue eyes in the pilot episode.
-However in "Born to Run", her eyes changed to red like other Terminator models.

-In the pilot, Cameron is sent back in time to 1999 by John to protect John and his mother, and if possible to prevent the creation of Skynet.
-Cameron's role is that of John's guardian, much like Arnold Schwarzenegger's character in the second, third and fifth films, and Grace in the sixth film.